cape44/cellar/README.md

 HSC Software Design and Development Major Work 2024 that was built in a couple days (I love procrastination)

-Terribly basic web app that adds and retrieves fields from an Sqlite database using the ORM Diesel.
+Basic web app that adds and retrieves fields from an Sqlite database using the ORM Diesel.

 Inspired as a business ticketing system